Is ‘Sensible Hedonism’ Taking Over Festivals?

 This is where ‘sensible hedonism’ comes in.
 Earlier this year, BLOC founder GeorgeHull complained that he could no longer stand the “…precious and unimaginative bunch of wimpy pseudo-hedonists at a carefully designed ‘safe space’”.
 We dug a little deeper and suggested that actually, young people are partying on their own terms – with genres like grime potentially overtaking EDM.

-James Benenson, of Urban Nerds and Found Festival told us to keep in mind that“...the first wave of rave was a reactionary response to a long abandoned, disenfranchised British youth population looking for an outlet.
+James Benenson, of Found Festival told us to keep in mind that“...the first wave of rave was a reactionary response to a long abandoned, disenfranchised British youth population looking for an outlet.
 The new generation of ravers are empowered and in control, with more on offer in the festival landscape than ever before”.

 Taking control of their experiences is important for young people.
 This year Secret Garden Party became the first British festival to offer public drug testing.
 This amnesty on drugs meant that festival goers could raise their awareness of the types of drugs they might take, and what’s in them – people found that anti-malaria tablets were being sold as ketamine and ammonium sulphate was masked as MDMA.
 Knowledge is power, and although it might look like ‘pseudo-hedonism’ to some, we wonder if ‘sensible hedonism’ might have come about sooner if the original hippies had internet access?